Low complexity among principal fully irreducible elements of Out($F_3$): Uniqueness of the single-fold principal train track map

-\begin{thmx} Up to edge relabeling, the map $\mathfrak{g}$ of Figure \ref{f:map3} is the only train track map representing a principal fully irreducible outer automorphism whose Stallings fold decomposition consists of only a single fold composed with a graph-relabeling isomorphism. \end{thmx}
+\begin{thmx} Up to edge relabeling, the map $\mathfrak{g}$ of Figure \ref{f:map3} is the only train track map representing a principal fully irreducible outer automorphism in any rank whose Stallings fold decomposition consists of only a single fold composed with a graph-relabeling isomorphism. \end{thmx}

 \begin{proof} Suppose $h$ is a tt representative of a principal fully irreducible $\vphi \in \outt$.
-Then, by Proposition \ref{lemma:map3}, $h$ is represented by a loop in $\widehat{\mA_3}$ including the ltt structure (let us call it $G$) at Node I. If $h$ contains only a single fold, then this fold must be one of the folds taking $G$ to itself.
-Up to permutation-relabeling of ltt structures, there are only 2 such folds and the other combination of a fold then graph-relabeling isomorphism leaves invariant the subgraph labeled with $b$ and $c$ in the graph-labeling class of $\widehat{\mA_3}$ included in Figure \ref{f:mA3}.
+Then, by Proposition \ref{lemma:map3}, $h$ is represented by a directed loop in $\widehat{\mA_3}$ including the ltt structure (call it $G$) at Node I. If $h$ contains only a single fold, then this fold must be one of the folds taking $G$ to itself.
+Up to permutation-relabeling of ltt structures, there are only 2 such folds (the left-most 2 folds in the Node I box in Figure \ref{f:mA3}). $\mathfrak{g}$ is indicated using gold (dashed) arrows in Figure \ref{f:mA3}.
+In the graph-labeling class of $\widehat{\mA_3}$ included in Figure \ref{f:mA3}, the other fold within the Node I box would lead to a fold of $d$ over $\bar{c}$ and then the graph isomorphism $a\mapsto\bar{e}$, $b\mapsto c$, $c\mapsto b$, $d\mapsto d$, $e\mapsto\bar{a}$ (a combination that leaves invariant $\{b\} \cup \{c\}$).
 Thus, up to edge relabeling, $h$ is unique.

 We now show that for each $r\geq 4$ no such map can exist.
 Let $n= 2r-3$ be the number of vertices in $\G$.
 By Lemma ~\ref{lemma:vertices}(d), the vertices of $\Gamma$ are all in the same orbit under $h$.
-Hence we can recursively label the vertices of $\Gamma$ as follows, taking subscripts modulo $n$: \begin{enumerate} \item Let $v_0$ remain as is and \item let $v_{k-1}:=h(v_k)$ for $1 \leq k \leq n$. \end{enumerate} On the vertex set, $h$ is now given by:
+Hence we can recursively label the vertices of $\Gamma$ as follows, taking subscripts modulo $n$: \begin{enumerate} \item Let $v_0$ remain as is and \item let $v_{k-1}:=h(v_k)$ for each $1 \leq k \leq n$. \end{enumerate} On the vertex set, $h$ is now given by: